MURDriverless/MUR_Docker/readme.md

 # MUR Docker
-Dockerfile repo for MUR's dev env docker image
+Repo for MUR auto's dev stack docker image, refer to the usage section if not trying to compile the docker image.
 ## Features
 Base image: `nvidia/cudagl:10.0-devel-ubuntu18.04`
  - CUDA 10.0